-Four PYREX Insulators like this are used on the antennae of the Floyd Bennett
+Four PYREX Insulators like this are used on the antennae of the Floyd Bennett "Radio made this expedition possible" says Commander Byrd

 TRIUMPHANT at last, after months of preparation, Commander Byrd has flown over the South Pole.
 From his airplane, the Floyd Bennett, he flashed the news by radio while flying directly over the Pole.